Nicotine: Blood pressure

-In the short term, nicotine causes a transient increase in blood pressure, but in the long term, epidemiological studies generally do not show increased blood pressure or hypertension among nicotine users.
+In the short term, nicotine causes a transient increase in blood pressure.
+Long term, epidemiological studies generally show increased blood pressure and hypertension among nicotine users.

 Reinforcement disorders

-Nicotine is highly addictive.
-Its addictiveness depends on how it is administered.
-Animal research suggests that monoamine oxidase inhibitors in tobacco smoke may enhance its addictiveness.
+Nicotine is highly addictive but paradoxically has quite weak reinforcing property compared to other drugs of abuse in various animals.
+Its addictiveness depends on how it is administered and also depends upon form in which nicotine is used.
+Animal research suggests that monoamine oxidase inhibitors, acetaldehyde and other constituents in tobacco smoke may enhance its addictiveness.
 Nicotine dependence involves aspects of both psychological dependence and physical dependence, since discontinuation of extended use has been shown to produce both affective (e.g., anxiety, irritability, craving, anhedonia) and somatic (mild motor dysfunctions such as tremor) withdrawal symptoms.
 Withdrawal symptoms peak in one to three days and can persist for several weeks.
-Some people experience symptoms for 6 months or longer.
+Even though other drugs of dependence can have withdrawal states lasting 6 months or longer, this does not appear to occur with cigarette withdrawal.

 Normal between-cigarettes discontinuation, in unrestricted smokers, causes mild but measurable nicotine withdrawal symptoms.
 These include mildly worse mood, stress, anxiety, cognition, and sleep, all of which briefly return to normal with the next cigarette.
-Smokers have worse mood than they would have if they were not nicotine-dependent; they experience normal moods only immediately after smoking.
+Smokers have a worse mood than they typically would have if they were not nicotine-dependent; they experience normal moods only immediately after smoking.
 Nicotine dependence is associated with poor sleep quality and shorter sleep duration among smokers.

 In dependent smokers, withdrawal causes impairments in memory and attention, and smoking during withdrawal returns these cognitive abilities to pre-withdrawal levels.
 The temporarily increased cognitive levels of smokers after inhaling smoke are offset by periods of cognitive decline during nicotine withdrawal.
 Therefore, the overall daily cognitive levels of smokers and non-smokers are roughly similar.

 Nicotine activates the mesolimbic pathway and induces long-term ΔFosB expression (i.e., produces phosphorylated ΔFosB isoforms) in the nucleus accumbens when inhaled or injected frequently or at high doses, but not necessarily when ingested.
 Consequently, high daily exposure (possibly excluding oral route) to nicotine can cause ΔFosB overexpression in the nucleus accumbens, resulting in nicotine addiction.